 ASX Corporate Governance Principle/Recommendation Comply Particulars of Compliance and If Not Why Not A of the Company's Board Charter, which is available on the Corporate Governance page of the Company's website.
-Recommendation 1.2 A listed entity should: (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
-Yes The Board will consider nominations for appointment or election of Directors that may arise from time to time, having regard to the skills and experience required by the Company and procedures outlined in the Company's constitution and the Corporations Act 2001 (Cth).
+Reco mmendation 1.2 Yes The Board will consider nominations for appointment or election of Directors that may arise from time to time, having regard to the skills and experience required ed entity should: by the Company and procedures outlined in the Company's constitution and the Corporations Act 2001 (Cth). (a) (b) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a ecutive or putting someone as a director; and ers with all material session relevant to a The Company undertakes appropriate checks before appoint putting forward to shareholders a candidate for election, as a Candidates are assessed through interviews, meetings and b reference checks (which may be conducted both by external of Directors) as appropriate.
 The Company undertakes appropriate checks before appointing a person, or putting forward to shareholders a candidate for election, as a Director.
-Candidates are assessed through interviews, meetings and background and reference checks (which may be conducted both by external consultants and by Directors) as appropriate.
+Candidates are assessed through interviews, meetings and background and reference checks (which may be conducted both by external consultants and by Directors) as appropriate. director.
 The Company gives shareholders all material information in its possession relevant to the decision whether or not to elect or re-elect a Director, either in the notice of meeting and explanatory statement for the relevant meeting of shareholders which addresses the election or re-election of the Director, or by including in the notice a clear reference to the location on the Company's website, Annual Report or other document lodged with ASX where the information can be found.
-Recommendation 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
-Yes Under Part A clause 2.4 of the Board Charter, the Company must have a written agreement with each Director and senior executive setting out the terms of their appointment.
+A liste ommendation 1.3 ed entity should have a written agreement with each tor and senior executive setting out the terms of their Yes Under Part A clause 2.4 of the Board Charter, the Company must have a written agreement with each Director and senior executive setting out the terms of their appointment. intment.
 Each Non-Executive Director receives a letter formalising their appointment and outlining the material terms of their appointment.
 The Non-Executive Directors of the Company have not been appointed for a fixed term.
 Each Non-Executive Director has signed a letter of appointment.